-When you have children with Autism Spectrum Disorder (ASD) or Sensory Processing Difficulties (SPD) in mainstream schools, even with staff trained in these conditions, there needs to be awareness.
+When you have autistic children or children with Sensory Processing Difficulties (SPD) in mainstream schools, even with trained staff, there needs to be awareness.

-Awareness that if you know one child with autism then you know one child with autism!
+Awareness that if you know one autistic child then you know one autistic child!
 The spectrum is so wide that each child has individual issues that they need support with.

-I look after six children with ASD, one of which is my own.
+I look after six autistic children, one of which is my own.

 One child has SPD with their hearing and touch, so loud or certain noises can hurt their ears and light touch can feel as if they are being punched!
 They are verbal and highly intelligent.
 They are caring, sensitive and really don’t like being laughed at.
 This child needs to know what is happening and when.